Afghan Breakdown: Plot

-The Soviets arrange a deal with a local Afghan warlord that he won't take action against the withdrawing Soviet troops in exchange for weapons and supplies.
+The Soviets arrange a deal with a local Afghan warlord that he will not take action against the withdrawing Soviet troops in exchange for weapons and supplies.
 When asked why he needs more weapons as the war seems to be coming to an end, he replies that his war will go on for a very long time.
 On its way back to base the convoy that has delivered the supplies is ambushed by another faction of the Mujahideen.
 The paratroopers take cover and fight back with only a few casualties, but the road is blocked by a damaged fuel tanker.
 While Bandura personally drives a tank to push the tanker off the road, the inexperienced Steklov dashes forward attempting to lead troops to counterattack and is badly wounded.
 Later, his leg is amputated at the hospital, which adds to the stack of Bandura's career problems.
 Bandura decides to stay with his men for a while and lead a retaliatory mission to kill a Mujahideen leader, who is presumed wounded and taken to the neutral warlord's village.
-When the preparations are finished, Bandura comes to say good bye to Katya, who is scheduled to leave the country on the morrow.
+When the preparations are finished, Bandura comes to say goodbye to Katya, who is scheduled to leave the country on the morrow.
 A junkie soldier at the hospital insults him by insubordination but Bandura suddenly shows no will for disciplining him.
 Instead, he requests to be replaced by some other officer on the mission, citing a sore foot as a pretext.
 But after realization that his company is setting out, he resumes command.
-It goes awry again when the neutral warlord is accidentally killed in the raid and his men become hostile and together with the Mujahideen attack the paratroopers.
+It goes awry again when the neutral warlord is accidentally killed in the raid and his men become hostile, and, together with the Mujahideen, attack the paratroopers.
 Bandura is able to pull his unit out mostly intact, but they are pinned down and call in an Mi-24 airstrike that obliterates the village.
 After the strike, Bandura becomes apathetic, and without apparent reason, re-enters the village alone.
-He finds nobody alive except for a 10-year boy clinging to an AK-47.
+He finds nobody alive except for a 10-year boy clinging to a Chinese Type 56 assault rifle.
 Bandura hesitates, unsure what to do, then walks away, allowing the boy to shoot him in the back and kill him.
 The final scene shows dozens of Soviet helicopters flying away from the devastated village.